VrickPL/Jan_Kazubski_iOS_Wroclaw/README.md

 <h1 align="center">ShoppingApp</h1>
 <h3 align="center">Shopping iOS app to enhance my unit test skills</h3>
-Shopping App is an innovative iOS application that not only offers an engaging user experience through its use of SwiftUI and robust local data management with SwiftData, but also prides itself on having unit tests as the cornerstone of its development process.
-From the moment the app launches, product data is efficiently loaded from a JSON file and image assets are stored locally for quick access.
-While the intuitive interface makes browsing products and adding them to the cart a seamless experience, the development team has placed a strong emphasis on quality by integrating comprehensive unit testing.
+Shopping App is an iOS application that not only offers an engaging user experience through its use of SwiftUI and local data management with SwiftData, but also prides itself on having unit tests as the cornerstone of its development process.
+From the moment the app launches, product data is efficiently loaded from a JSON file on a background thread and image assets are stored locally for quick access.
+Featuring an intuitive interface that ensures seamless product browsing and effortless cart additions, the application upholds exceptional quality through comprehensive unit testing.
 Leveraging XCTest and ViewInspector, the unit tests ensure every feature functions reliably and helps maintain a high standard throughout the project.
+The application is designed with accessibility in mind.
+System colors are used to assist those with color blindness, and system fonts allow for user adjustments.
+Navigation via VoiceOver works smoothly.

 ## Table of Contents